The Orlando Lecture History

 Why the name Orlando?

 The Department of English and Film Studies has two other annual lecture series, named after formative male members of our department.
 It was time to recognize the central role women have played in making the department one of the 22nd best in the world.
 1 While the lecture, in part, marks the significance of The Orlando Project within the department’s feminist history, the lecture is separate from the project and it’s name refers us back to the source in Virginia Woolf’s historical novel, tracing Orlando’s history as a writer across 300 years, famously transforming sexes and becoming a woman in the eighteenth century.
 Woolf’s novel and this lecture emphasize the collective and collaborative nature of feminist literary studies and do not single out one women but recognize their collective efforts.

-The Department of English and Film Studies presented the 2017 Orlando Lecture:
+The Department of English and Film Studies presents the 2019 Orlando Lecture:

 Feelings that Matter: Larissa Lai's Automaton Biographies and Tracey Lindberg's Birdie

 Wednesday, February 27, 2019

 3:00 - 4:30 pm

 Humanities Centre, Lecture Theatre L-3

 This paper considers affect as a form of thought, feeling, and embodied selfhood in feminist writings.
 In the first instance, it critically interrogates the “affective turn” in humanities scholarship, and recalls feminism’s long-standing preoccupation with emotion and lived materiality.
 In the second and more elaborate sequence, it offers readings of Chinese-Canadian author Larissa Lai’s poetry and Cree Métis novelist Tracey Lindberg’s fiction, as both writers work an aesthetics of feeling into their very different literary worlds which, in turn, ultimately inscribe a distinct relational ethics.